Firstpost: History

+Firstpost began in 2011 as an online news portal of Network18.
 In May 2013, the news group was merged with the Indian edition of Forbes India whose four top editorial heads, including editor in chief Indrajit Gupta, were dismissed.
 The event led to a media furor.
 Thereafter on 31 May 2013, Firstpost took over a satirical website Fakingnews.com for an undisclosed amount.
+According to Scroll.in, "Network18, with its online outlet FirstPost, famously lost its primetime anchors in 2014 because of a diktat against criticising Modi."